People

 Postdoctoral Scientist

-Kalyani worked on engineering the production of insect sex pheromones for pest control in agriculture.
+Kalyani led our worked on engineering the production of insect sex pheromones for pest control in agriculture.
 She also contributed to the development of synthetic promoters and cell-free biosynthesis of plant proteins.
-Kalyani went on to work at Moa Technology, Oxford, and now works at Rothhamsted Research.
+Kalyani went on to work at Moa Technology, Oxford and Rothamsted Research.

 Quentin Dudley, 2017-2021